elves/elvish.io/src/ref/language.md

     echo $z
 ```

 This means that Elvish will not shadow your variable in outer scopes.

-You can force Elvish to create an identically named variable as one on the outer scope, and thus shadowing it, by using the `local:` pseudo-namespace:
+There is a `local:` pseudo-namespace that always refers to the innermost scope,
+and by using it it is possible to force Elvish to shadow variables:

 ```elvish-transcript
 ~> x = 12